gokulmInfy/m2x-particle-core/README.md

                  const char* ats[], T values[]);
 ```

-Please refer to the comments in the source code on how to use this function.
+Please refer to the comments in the source code for additional information on how to use this function.
 Essentially, you will need to provide the list of streams you want to post to, and values for each stream.

 Fetch stream value
 ------------------